 “The audience will experience a live astronomy presentation that will be performed with a musical accompaniment in an organic combination that we hope will give people a strong feeling of wonder about the recent exploration of space,” Thomas says.
 “This is very much a one-of-a-kind presentation that we think will interest anyone who has experienced wonder at the universe and our first small steps of exploration.”

-In the performance, Majkowski Thomas’ music will be influenced by Native flute, Shakahachi flute and beat boxing techniques.
+In the performance, Majkowski Thomas’ music will be influenced by Native flute, Shakuhachi flute and beat boxing techniques.

 Thomas will highlight four recent news events from astronomers’ explorations of the solar system, his research field.